ninoCan/scrapp/README.md

 1. The "$" is a standard name for the [HTML DOM](https://www.w3schools.com/js/js_htmldom.asp ) variables.
 Read more at [What is the meaning of “$” sign in JavaScript](https://stackoverflow.com/questions/1150381/what-is-the-meaning-of-sign-in-javascript#1150402 )

+**I DISCONTINUED THE NODEJS CODE.
+PROJECT NOW USES PYTHON INSTEAD.
+SOURCE IS FOUND IN THE `PyScrApp` FOLDER**